DS-USAFA/Probability-and-Statistics-for-Scientists-and-Engineers/docs/01-Data-Case-Study.md

 ## Introduction to descriptive statistical modeling

 In this first block of material, we will focus on data types, collection methods, summaries, and visualizations.
 We also intend to introduce computing via the `R` package.
-Programming in `R` requires some focus early in the course and we will supplement with some online courses.
+Programming in `R` requires some focus early in this book and we will supplement with some online courses.
 There is relatively little mathematics in this first block.

 ## The data analytic process